Why Should your children read more? Read this post to discover 9 compelling reasons why reading is so important to a child’s development.

 It can also help children to find inspiration for their writing and increase their understanding of different types of books and genres.

-Benefits of Reading for Children – It Can Increase Their Knowledge
+Why Should Children Learn to Read? – It Can Increase Their Knowledge

 Reading has been shown to be one of the best ways to acquire knowledge and avid readers have been shown to have greater general knowledge than those who only read occasionally.